Building Healthy Soil

 Step 3 – Applying a Soil Drench

-Once your garden bed has been filled with soil, we recommend applying an organic biostimulant soil drench, which is a solution containing:
+Once your garden bed has been filled with soil, we recommend applying an organic biostimulant soil drench which is basically a compost tea packed with bacteria and fungi that will help boost the initial establishment of your plants in the new soil.
+The solution contains:

 ✓ EM1 Microbe Inoculants